 - No Change Fees.
 Southwest Airlines doesn’t impose change fees if you decide to alter your reward flight’s time, date, or even destination after your initial booking.
 You’re just responsible for the cost difference in dollars or points, if any.
 This is relatively rare among major airlines, most of which charge $100 to $200 for changes under normal circumstances.

 - Great Sign-up Bonus.
-This card’s 50,000-point sign-up bonus is relatively easy to achieve, requiring just $2,000 in spending within 3 months.
-Depending on the routes for which it’s redeemed, that bonus could be enough for 2 free round-trip Southwest flights – a nice kickoff to a potentially lucrative credit card relationship.
+This card’s 40,000-point sign-up bonus is relatively easy to achieve, requiring just $1,000 in spending within three months.
+Depending on the routes for which it’s redeemed, that bonus could be enough for two free round-trip Southwest flights – and, more reliably, three free one-way flights.
+Either way, that’s a nice kickoff to a potentially lucrative credit card relationship.